 At Treasure Coast Boys Academy, boys stay physically active and challenged.
 Our recreational and sports facilities include a well-equipped gym and a professional array of weight machines, soccer field, baseball diamond, basketball court, pool, game room, fishing ponds, and horses.
 We often go fishing on the Florida waterways and out in the ocean.
 The summit of the program is a spectacular wilderness experience in the mountains of North Carolina during the last month of the boys’ residency.
 Whitewater rafting, hiking, camping, and other adventures demonstrate that life can be both adventuresome and constructive.

-Our on-campus academy operates year-round to give boys the occasion to fulfill any missed credits.
+Our on-campus school operates year-round to give boys the occasion to fulfill any missed credits.
 We have on-campus teachers who support the boy’s education and tutor individual students.
 Boys from Delaware quickly catch up on missed coursework or move ahead.

 To read more of what parents and students are saying, and to find out more about how our boys ranch can bring restoration in your family in Delaware, we invite you to read our website, then use our inquiry form or call us today.